elct-odoo/onboarding/business-case1.md

 - **Scheduler**: Run Scheduler after configuring reordering rules to ensure proper scheduling of tasks.
 - **Multi-Step Routes**: If necessary, configure multi-step routes for specific products.
 - **Variants**: Utilize variants for products with different attributes or pricing options.

-Please follow these instructions carefully to ensure smooth setup and management of your inventory system.